-Fabrice Scherer, former MSc in Entrepreneurship & Innovation Management student at EDHEC, shares the journey that led him to create his company, reminding us a golden rule in business: being customer-centric is a winning formula.
+Fabrice Scherer, former MSc in Entrepreneurship & Innovation student at EDHEC, shares the journey that led him to create his company, reminding us a golden rule in business: being customer-centric is a winning formula.

 Written on 30 Jan 2019.

 In April, we went to Berlin with our MSc in Entrepreneurship & Innovation Management class to get an overview of the German entrepreneurial environment, gain hands-on experience and get insights from successful entrepreneurs.

 I particularly enjoyed our visit to the Berlin operations of Helpling, a London-based online booking and payment platform that connects customers with pre-vetted local cleaners.
 I had something of an Aha! moment when I realized that success does not have to be based on a revolutionary ultra-tech idea.
 Helpling did not reinvent the wheel; it identified where there was a clear unmet need that it could address.

 Helpling recognised that people were coming up against two main issues when trying to find a cleaner.
 First, many people who work as cleaners are undeclared, so employing them is illegal and customers don’t have any comeback if something goes wrong.
 Second, people can find a cleaner through an agency, giving them peace of mind, but this comes at a cost.

 Helpling tackles these issues by acting as an intermediary for self-employed cleaners.
 It promises to match customers with a suitable cleaner within 72 hours.
 Cleaners are further covered by liability insurance and the company will organise a replacement if a cleaner cancels for any reason.
 What’s more, this is done at an affordable, competitive price.